About Chris Day

 Post-Military, MBA, & Career

 After leaving the Army, having earned 17 awards and decorations, to include the Bronze Star, Combat Infantryman’s Badge, and Ranger Tab, Chris returned to Rockland County and earned his MBA from Columbia Business School, with a focus on Private Equity and Entrepreneurship.
 He now owns the Route 59 Car Wash, across from the Palisades Center Mall in West Nyack, where while operating the business full time prior to taking office he supervised a massive upgrade project on the old car wash that had previously been in that location, to include hundreds of thousands of dollars in new equipment and completely new branding.
-Before becoming a small business owner, he worked in the private equity & venture capital industry, rising to the position of Vice President at Selway Capital and its successor firm Columbus Nova Technology Partners, a middle market investment firm focused on promising companies based in Israel.
-Having worked as an executive at Para Bellum Designs, a military-themed apparel startup affiliated with the firm, before taking office, he continues to serve with them as a part-time consultant outside of regular work hours.
+Before becoming a small business owner, he worked in the private equity & venture capital industry, rising to the position of Vice President at Selway Capital, a middle market investment firm focused on promising companies based in Israel, and the firm it was later acquired by, Columbus Nova Technology Partners.
+In 2018, he joined Falcon AI, an investment firm founded by a managing partner from Selway Capital, on a part time basis, working outside of regular work hours.
 In 2013, Chris was named to Rockland County’s Forty Under 40 for community service and professional achievement and also managed Ed Day’s successful underdog County Executive campaign in Rockland County.

 As a father with a young family, Chris has been involved in several activities and organizations within our community.
-He has served as a tee-ball coach with the Palisades-Sparkill Baseball League and a football coach with the Orangetown Patriots Pop Warner Football club, and is currently a Cub Scout Den Leader with Tappan’s Pack 88.
+He has served as a tee-ball coach with the Palisades-Sparkill Baseball League and a football coach with the Orangetown Patriots Pop Warner Football club, and a Cub Scout Den Leader with Tappan’s Pack 88.
 As a veteran, he is an active member of the John M. Perry American Legion Post 1044 in Sparkill and VFW Post 1615 in Blauvelt, and served as a volunteer member of the committee responsible for the design and construction of what will soon be Rockland’s Iraq & Afghanistan Memorial & Monument, also designing their website.